rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 ## **Introduction**

-Welcome to the 4th part of the "Hypervisor From Scratch".
+Welcome to the 4th part of the "**Hypervisor From Scratch**".
 This part primarily involves translating guest addresses through **Extended Page Table (EPT)** and its implementation.
 We also see how shadow tables work and basic concepts about EPT.

 ## **Table of Contents**